NBDI: A Simple and Effective Termination Condition for Skill Extraction from Task-Agnostic Demonstrations: Related Works

 \paragraph{Skill-based deep RL} As extending the classic option framework to high-dimensional state spaces through the adoption of function approximation is not straightforward, a number of practitioners have proposed acquiring skills, which are fixed-length executions of low-level policies, to achieve temporal abstraction.
 For example, skill discovery \citep{gregor2016variational, achiam2018variational, mavor2022stay, park2023metra} and skill extraction \citep{yang2021trail, singh2020parrot, pertsch2021guided, hakhamaneshi2021hierarchical} frameworks have proven to be successful in acquiring meaningful sets of skills.
 Especially, \citet{pertsch2021accelerating} showed promising results in complex, long-horizon tasks with sparse rewards by extracting skills with data-driven behavior priors.
 The learned prior enables the agent to explore the environment in a more structured manner, which leads to better performance in downstream tasks.
 However, we believe that their performances are greatly constrained by the use of fixed-length skills, which restricts them from making decisions at critical decision points.
 There are prior works introducing variable-length skill extraction methods. \citet{salter2022mo2modelbasedofflineoptions} focus on learning an option-level transition model leveraging predictability to compress offline behaviors into options that terminate at bottleneck states.
 However, due to its model-based design, the extracted skills are not suitable for transferring to downstream tasks with significantly different environment configuration. \citet{jiang2022learning} is an option framework based model that learns both options and termination condition from the task-agnostic demonstrations in terms of minimum description length \citep{rissanen1978modeling}.
-As it serves as an appropriate benchmark for evaluating our approach, we selected \citet{jiang2022learning} as one of the baselines to compare with.
+As it serves as a suitable benchmark for evaluating our approach, we later compare our method to \citet{jiang2022learning} in Section \ref{different variable length algorithm}.

 \paragraph{Novelty-based RL} Novelty has been utilized in reinforcement learning for various purposes.
 Depending on its design, novelty can be used for curiosity-driven exploration \citep{burda2018exploration,pathak2019self, sekar2020planning}, or data coverage maximization \citep{bellemare2016unifying, hazan2019provably, seo2021state}.
 It has been also used to identify sub-goals in discrete environments \citep{goel2003subgoal,csimcsek2004using}.
 However, to the best of our knowledge, there has been no research that has utilized state-action novelty for identifying decision points in the context of deep RL.